ivybennett-ford/ivybennett-ford/README.md

 ### Hi!!
 I'm Ivy.
-I am a software engineer and physics student working part time.
+I am a research engineer and physics grad working part time.
 This README, much like myself, is a work in progress!

 Stars and water hold my attention nearly 86% of the time.
 The rest of my attention goes to studying the history of inequality, abolition, and extant weaving practices.